iamshadmirza/BlogsByShad/blogs/how to write/index.md

 - Writing 30 minutes daily is better than dedicating 4-5 hours on the weekend.
 You think that you will have time and you can write it in one sitting but that might not happen in most cases.

 - It's not mandatory to have lengthy articles.
 You can always post a short one.
 Feel free to write a TIL (Today I Learned) article, share your learning journey, and document more.
-Example 1, Example 2.
+[Example](https://sandeep.dev/til-you-must-send-user-agent-override-param-when-using-google-analytics-measurement-protocol)

 - Write what you're gonna explain first, explain that, tell the reader what you just explained.
 This flow is perfect for writing blogs that stick.